gradient-pulse/phi-mesh/README.md

 - *Predict through recursion* — feedback loops refine accuracy with each coherence cycle.
 - *Measure coherence, not energy* — prediction arises where resonance stabilizes.

-**Repository path**

-> rgpx_predictor_tools/demo_123_predictor/

-Each predictor tool is archived with:
-- a reproducible code reference,
-- a `predictor_routine` pulse (YAML fossilized intent),
-- validation metrics aligned with the Φ-Mesh Tag Map.

-Together they form the foundation of a new research frontier —
-**predictive coherence instrumentation**.

-We invite collaborators and data contributors to join the open gradient call:
-> *Provide data where coherence hides in noise — the Φ-Mesh will listen, learn, and build a predictor that remembers what turbulence forgets.*

 ---

 ## 📚 Recent Foundational Papers